 Homemade apple crumble is one of the simplest and cosiest treats to whip up on those days when you just need some edible comfort.
-My go-to version brings salted caramel into the mix to create a crumble that’s quite literally oozing tender loving care.
+My go-to version ups the ante with a sweet and salty edge, creating a dessert that’s quite literally oozing tender loving care.

 The recipe below makes for individual servings, baked in ramekins (small glazed ceramic, porcelain, or glass dishes designed to withstand high temperatures).
 Not only do they look great to whip out if you’re having guests over, the individual helpings mean no squabbles over the last bite!
 However, you could always double up the recipe if you would prefer to set this crumble in a larger baking dish.